2024–25 San Antonio Spurs season: Draft

 The Spurs had two first-round picks and two second-round picks entering the draft (which was two days long instead of one day like it previously had been since the NBA draft was shortened down to two rounds in 1989).
+The 8th and 48th pick originally belonged to the Toronto Raptors (conveyed to the Spurs after landing outside the top 6 following the draft lottery) and the Los Angeles Lakers, respectively.